 Classes offered in a 5-10 weekend format.

 Period of time after Drop/Add period, but well into the semester when a student may withdraw from a class.
-A grade of W will appear on his/her transcript Refunds are not available.
-Refer to the Schedule of Classes each semester for the first and last day to withdraw.
-Withdraw dates will differ for classes that meet less than the entire smester.
+A grade of W will appear on his/her transcript.
+If you need to reconsider your schedule of classes and want to know the last day to drop with a refund or withdraw, select "My Tuition Refund and Withdrawal Deadlines" in myHCC.
 (Do not confuse withdrawing from a class with dropping.
 See Drop/Add.)